Kacpron123/Patience/README.md

 This is a simple implementation of Solitaire card game using C++ and SFML library.

-## Features to implement
-* choosing type of solitaire to play
-* saving/loading settings and last played game
-* fully customize look of game

 ## Compiling
 If you don't have installed SFML library first run
 ``` sudo apt install libsfml-dev ```